-by reference.

-Item 9.
-Changes in and Disagreements With Accountants on Accounting and Financial Disclosure

-None

 ItemControls and Procedures 9A.

-Pursuant to Rule 13a-15(e) of the Securities and Exchange Act of 1934, management, under the direction of CTS' Chief Executive Officer and Chief Financial Officer, evaluated our disclosure controls and procedures.
-Based on such evaluation our Chief Executive Officer and Chief Financial Officer concluded that our disclosure controls and procedures were effective as of December 31, 2007.
+Pursuant to Rule 13a-15(e) of the Securities and Exchange Act of 1934, management, under the direction of our Chief Executive Officer and Chief Financial Officer, evaluated our disclosure controls and procedures.
+Based on such evaluation our Chief Executive Officer and Chief Financial Officer concluded that our disclosure controls and procedures were effective as of December 31, 2008, provided that the evaluation did not include an evaluation of the effectiveness of the internal control over financial reporting for the acquired business, as described further below.

-There was no change in internal control over financial reporting during the quarter ended December 31, 2007 that has materially affected, or is reasonably likely to materially affect, our internal control over financial reporting.

-Management's annual report on internal control over financial reporting and the attestation report of our independent registered public accounting firm on our internal control over financial reporting are incorporated by reference to page S-2 of this Annual Report on Form 10-K for the fiscal year ended December 31, 2007.

-ItemOther Information 9B.

-None.

-16